Code-Institute-Submissions/RhiH-indistinct.light/README.md

 ![about wireframe](assets/images/about-wireframe.png)
 ![contact wireframe](assets/images/contact-wireframe.png)

-These were created to have a flexible approach in terms of the structure, as the design would be amended as needed during the creation of the site as the development of it progressed.
+These were created to have a flexible approach in terms of the structure, as the design could be amended as needed during the creation of the site as the development of it progressed.

 ### Colour Scheme